Conni Shelnut & AP list

 that meeting, and what would be its effect on you?
 (Northwestern)

-9. Imagine you have written a short story, film, or play about your last four
+9. Imagine you have written a short story, film, or play about your last

 years.
 Briefly describe the one moment or scene that your audience will most